Christian Arroyo Player Props: Red Sox vs. White Sox

-The Boston Red Sox, including Christian Arroyo and his .500 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+Christian Arroyo -- with a slugging percentage of .500 in his past 10 games, including five extra-base hits -- will be in action for the Boston Red Sox versus the Chicago White Sox, with Lance Lynn on the mound, on June 24 at 4:10 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Twins.
+In his most recent game he had a hitless performance (0-for-4) against the White Sox.

 Christian Arroyo Game Info & Props vs. the White Sox